 Dr. Ched Nwagwu is a board-certified, fellowship-trained neurosurgeon specializing in cerebrovascular disease.
-An expert in skull-base and cerebrovascular surgery, his specialty interests include surgical treatments of complex intracranial and spinal pathology such as meningiomas, skull base tumors and aneurysms, schwannomas, craniopharyngiomas, pituitary tumors, arteriovenous vascular malformations, acoustic neuromas, neurovascular compression syndromes such as trigeminal neuralgia, and Chiari malformations.
-Additionally, he has interest in spinal disorders, minimally invasive and open spinal surgical techniques and trauma.
+An expert in skull-base and cerebrovascular surgery, his specialty interests include surgical treatments of complex intracranial and spinal pathologies such as meningiomas, skull base tumors and aneurysms, schwannomas, craniopharyngiomas, pituitary tumors, arteriovenous vascular malformations, acoustic neuromas, neurovascular compression syndromes such as trigeminal neuralgia, and Chiari malformations.
+Additionally, he has an interest in spinal disorders, minimally invasive and open spinal surgical techniques, and trauma.

 Dr. Nwagwu is the member of numerous professional organizations, including The American Association of Neurological Surgeons, The Congress of Neurological Surgeons, The Joint Cerebrovascular Section, The American Medical Association, and The American Stroke Association.

 On a personal note, Dr. Nwagwu was born and raised in New York City and is an accomplished pianist and organist.
 He was a two-time winner of the Brooklyn Arts Council Piano Competition while in medical school, earning him the Anna Bernstein Memorial Award for Piano Performance.
 He has also performed with the Indianapolis Symphony Orchestra.